davidsowerby/takkan/docs/user-guide/precept-schema.md

-# Precept Schema
+# Takkan Schema

 ## Introduction

-The Precept Schema describes the data structure, data types, validation and permissions of the application.
+The Takkan Schema describes the data structure, data types, validation and permissions of the application.

-In conjunction with the [Precept Script](precept-script.md) it provides information to support:
+In conjunction with the [Takkan Script](precept-script.md) it provides information to support:

 - selection of display dependent ondata type,
 - show / hide controls depending on user access rights